Marsden grant: Application process

 Successful proposals are selected by the Marsden Fund Council.
 In 2022 there were 113 research projects funded nationally.

-The grants are named after English-New Zealand physicist Ernest Marsden (1889–1970).

 Marsden Fund Council

 The Marsden Fund Council are appointed by the New Zealand Minister for Research, Science and Innovation.
 In 2022 the council was made up of the following people who convene different panels: Professor Gillian Dobbie (Chair), Professor Jacqueline Beggs, Professor Penny Brothers, Professor Colin Brown, Professor Kathleen Campbell, Distinguished Professor Geoff Chase, Dr Richard Newcomb, Professor Chellie Spiller, Distinguished Professor Paul Spoonley and Professor Cynthia White.